AKSW/building-navigator/README.md

 All tests are under `./test/` and executed via `npm test`.

+Tests are currently not supported.

 ## Developing

 As developing environment we use a Docker container with Node.js, NPM, Webpack etl. al. from: https://github.com/Dockerizing/NodeJS-NPM-ECMA6-Stack

+Mount this project into the container and access http://localhost:8080.

+### Create Production

+To create the production files in `./dist/` exec into the Docker container and run:

+    npm run build-dist